Search

 What kind of parasitic air inlets can there be in a data center?

-In the case of the raised floor itself, there may be openings for cable entries, openings under cabinets, redundant perforated plates that may not be located in cold corridors, openings in the floor around the computer room (behind air control units, under power distribution units).
+These are usually unsealed cable entries or cable duct entries from the computer room, air duct slots , slots at the bottom of load-bearing supports or simply holes in walls or doors.
+In the case of the raised floor itself, there may be openings for cable entry, openings under cabinets, redundant perforated plates that may not be located in cold corridors, openings in the floor around the computer room (behind air control units, under power distribution units).

 Excessive cooling capacity in a data center can be detrimental to